awesomemotive/easy-digital-downloads/readme.txt

 = Where can I find complete documentation? =

-On our web site in the top right you can find [our support page](http://docs.easydigitaldownloads.com/?utm_source=docs&utm_medium=installation_tab&utm_content=documentation&utm_campaign=readme)
+On our web site you can find [our support page](http://docs.easydigitaldownloads.com/?utm_source=docs&utm_medium=faq_tab&utm_content=documentation&utm_campaign=readme)

 =  an SSL certificate required? =

 Easy Digital Downloads can function without one just fine, making it easy to set up in a testing or development environment.
 We still strongly recommend you have an SSL certificate for your production web site, both for security and for the peace of mind of your customers.
+[Documentation here](http://docs.easydigitaldownloads.com/article/994-how-to-set-up-ssl?utm_source=docs&utm_medium=faq_tab&utm_content=documentation&utm_campaign=readme)

 = What themes work with Easy Digital Downloads? =

 Any properly written theme will work with Easy Digital Downloads.
-Without specific design support you may need to write some custom CSS to make things look like your custom site design.

 That said, we have a nice collection of free themes that come with support for Easy Digital Downloads, requiring much less design work on the part of the store owner.